Working with Congress: Activist Milestone #9

 You’ll also develop relationships with the staff members working for your representative and senators.
 Because there are so many issues for members of Congress to follow, they rely a great deal on their staff to know the details.
 So, building good relationships with congressional staff in Washington and in your member’s local office is critical.
 Congressional staff are the gatekeepers, and they can become your “inside lobbyist” if you can get them on your side.
 When you send letters to Congress, or call your senators’ or representative’s aides month in and month out, you’ll be educating them and getting them on your side.
 RESULTS will train you in the most effective ways to build relationships with congressional staffers.

 Members of Congress are also influenced by their colleagues.
 That’s why you’ll urge your members of Congress to talk to leaders of key congressional committees responsible for our issues.
-Let me tell you a quick story to illustrate the power of this approach.
+We have a great story from our history to illustrate the power of this approach.
 From 1994 to 2000 Representative Sonny Callahan chaired the committee in the House of Representatives responsible for the foreign aid budget.
 In one of his last speeches as chairman, he said that more of his colleagues had expressed support for international child health programs than for any other program in the foreign affairs budget, and that he considered it the most important issue that he had ever worked on in Congress.
 It was RESULTS volunteers around the country who urged their members of Congress to speak to Representative Callahan — volunteers like you made this happen!

 Members of Congress are also influenced by the media — both local and national.
 We’ll teach you on how to generate media, especially print media.
 You’ll get help with writing letters to the editor and opinion pieces, and meet with your local editorial writers to get your newspaper to take our stance.
-I’ve seen how media coverage can influence what happens in Washington.
+We’ve seen how media coverage can influence what happens in Washington.
 For example, volunteers helped generate hundreds of pieces of media in 2008 calling for an expansion of children’s health insurance.
-Largely because of this media coverage, a bill which we supported was recently signed into law.
+Largely because of this media coverage, a bill which we supported was signed into law.
+And in 2020, hundreds more pieces of media have influenced negotiations for a COVID-19 supplemental funding bill.

 Over time, you’ll become a resource for your member of Congress and their staff, offering effective solutions to hunger and poverty.
 Members of Congress will realize that you care about the issues, that you offer valuable information, and that you are not going away.
 A senior Senate aide candidly told us, “The only things that we will do (we being Congress) are the things that you make it impossible for us not to do.”
 This is why powerfully presenting our issues and consistently following up is so effective.